Subscription Agreement: Everything to Know

 Limited (Liability) Partnership

-Limited partnerships, or limited liability partnerships, have less say in the management of a company.
+Limited partnerships, or limited liability partnerships, have less say in a company's management.
 A general partner manages the business and has a hand in its direction.
 The general partner also has personal liability for debts and obligations.
-The limited partner, however, has limited liability, protecting them from debts incurred by the company.
+The limited partner, however, has limited liability, protecting them from debts the company incurs.

-A business agreement between two or more people who own a company together.
-All partners are legally liable for the actions of any of the partners, so there's financial risk when entering into a business partnership.
+A partnership is a business agreement between two or more people who own a company together.
+All partners are legally liable for the actions of any of the partners.
+Therefore, there's a financial risk when entering into a business partnership.

 Sale of stock to a limited number of investors.
 These investors must be accredited, including proof of investment experience, number of assets, and net worth.